lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

 Now I can pull these attributes dynamically when the reading is rendered.

 ## Requirement: Shrink or grow the size of the spread area to fit any size reading
 Some readings spreads have 1 card, some have 10.
+Depending on the shape of a particular spread, we may need a 1x1 grid, 3x3, 4x4 etc. At first, I just made a big grid because why not make one big enough to hold the biggest reading spread?
+As it turns out, when I made the grid the static size of 100x100, there was a _lot_ of extra blank space on the page where the empty grid cells were.
+Ooof.

-Depending on the shape of a particular spread, we may need a 1x1 grid, 3x3, 10x10 etc. I wanted to render this grid size dynamically too.
-So just like with the card `reading_positions`, I added some columns to the `readings` table to store this data (`grid_columns` and `grid_rows`) and manually filled in this data.
+In order to overcome that, I decided to render this grid size dynamically like I did with the individual card positions.
+I added some fields to the `readings` database table (`grid_columns` and `grid_rows`) to store this data and then I manually filled in this data for each reading.
 The data for our reading spread looks something like this for a 3x3 grid:

 ```
 grid_columns: 3